FireBlinkLTD/prxi-openid-connect/README.md

 [OpenID Connect reverse proxy server](https://hub.docker.com/r/fireblink/prxi-openid-connect) that based on a zero-dependency proxy library [prxi](https://www.npmjs.com/package/prxi).

-Can be used to provide SSO login (Authentication) functionality to any web application or API service, or both at the same time.
+Can be used to provide SSO login (Authentication/Authorization) functionality to any web application or API service, or both at the same time.
 In most of the cases prxi-openid-connect should be deployed in front of your application to intercept all the requests:

 ![diagram](docs/assets/prxi-openid-connect.png)